Areski Belkacem: Life and career

-The 80s were a more difficult period, which saw the creation of Acte 2, a Brigitte Fontaine show which he performed with her.
+The 1980s were a more difficult period, which saw the creation of Acte 2, a Brigitte Fontaine show which he performed with her.
 The album French corazon and the low-profile hit Le Nougat helped both of them to come back in 1992.
 Since then, Areski is still Brigitte Fontaine's main composer and sometimes sings duets with her on her albums, performs background vocals and does the arrangements.
 His work has evolved toward more contemporaneous sounds but still includes more classical influences.

 Named "Prince consort of French chanson" by Camille Couteau in the newspaper Le Saule in January 2011 or compared to Berlioz by Éric Loret ("If Gainsbourg was Chopin", Libération, May 2010), Areski has also collaborated with Barbara, Georges Moustaki or Sapho.
 With her, he contributed to the Voix de la Méditerranée festival in Lodève.
 He also worked with Jean-Claude Vannier and Jean-Efflam Bavouzet, Antoine Duhamel, Sonic Youth, Richard Galliano, Christophe and Grace Jones.
 He is considered one of the most prestigious French composers.
 Both Comme à la radio and Les Palaces received the Académie Charles Cros award.

 In parallel to his activities in chanson, Areski has also made soundtracks with his son Ali Belkacem for films (notably Jeunesse dorée in 2001 and À mort la mort by Romain Goupil in 1999) and theatre (Une liaison transatlantique).
 In 2004, he went studying at the Schola Cantorum de Paris to learn more about classical music.
 With Zep and Benoît Mouchart, he created in 2005 the music for an innovative show, the Concert de dessins which is now featured every year at the Angoulême International Comics Festival and allows the creation in music on big screen of an original comic.

 On 26 October 2010, he published his second solo album, Le Triomphe de l'amour.
 The next year, he sang a duet with Zaza Fournier at the Olympia.
 In 2012, he played with Benoît Poelvoorde and Albert Dupontel in Le Grand Soir.
 In May 2013, he contributed to the show Il n'y a plus rien mais on est là by Mounia Raoui alongside Ali Belkacem and Bobby Jocky at the Gérard Philipe theatre.

+Death

+Belkacem died on 1 June 2026, at the age of 86.